·

 For the best texture, this banana split icebox cake recipe needs time to chill before serving.
 At minimum, refrigerate it for at least 4 hours, but overnight is even better if you want the graham crackers to soften fully and the layers to set.

 For cleaner, firmer slices, place the cake in the freezer until set, then let it sit at room temperature for a few minutes before cutting.
-If you prefer a softer, creamier icebox dessert, keep it in the refrigerator and serve it chilled.
+If you prefer a softer, creamier icebox dessert, keep it refrigerated and serve it chilled.

 Tips for the Best No-Bake Banana Split Icebox Cake